oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-practice-for-managing-state/rule.md

 ---

-​State management is complex and time-consuming.​​​​​
+State management is complex and time-consuming.

 The redux pattern helps resolve this issue.
 ![maintaining-state.png](maintaining-state.png)